Uberspace/lab/source/guide_fastapi.rst

 This is a minimal working example based on gunicorn's `example config`_, you can find a comprehensive `list of options here`_.

-.. note:: Test if everything is working with ``~/fastapi/.env/bin/gunicorn --config ~/fastapi/conf.py``
+.. note:: Test if everything is working with ``~/fastapi/.env/bin/gunicorn --config ~/fastapi/conf.py --check-config``.
+If there is no output, you're good.

 Supervisord